Commemorating 30 years of the Northern Australia Quarantine Strategy – Biosecurity in Northern Australia

 - manage the biosecurity aspects of movements through the Torres Strait risk pathway, and

-- engage with stakeholders, particularly Aboriginal and Torres Strait Islander communities, on measures that support effective biosecurity surveillance and other objectives of the Department of Agriculture, Water and the Environment in northern Australia.
+- engage with stakeholders, particularly Aboriginal and Torres Strait Islander communities, on measures that support effective biosecurity surveillance and other objectives of the Department of Agriculture, Fisheries and Forestry in northern Australia.

 To achieve these objectives, the department undertakes the following activities: